Decadal Survey Incubation

 Space-based lidar can simultaneously map the vegetation structure and underlying “bare earth” topography across globe at high spatial resolution.
 This information could revolutionize our capability to understand how Earth’s surface works and greatly enhance our ability to predict hazards and surface deformation.
 The Decadal Survey sets a requirement for contiguous 5m sampling with 0.1m vertical accuracy from space and contiguous 1m sampling with 0.1m vertical accuracy from an aircraft.

-Andrea Donnellan (email@example.com) at the Jet Propulsion Laboratory is leading the ST&V study team with David Harding (firstname.lastname@example.org) at Goddard Space Flight Center as the technology co-lead.
-Their team includes:
+Andrea Donnellan (email@example.com) at the Jet Propulsion Laboratory led the STV study team with David Harding (firstname.lastname@example.org) at Goddard Space Flight Center as the technology co-lead.
+The team included:

 - Alex Gardner, NASA JPL